 One of our favourite Shopify Plus features is called Shopify Flow.
-Once set up this app will pick up jobs that previously needed to be done manually.
+Once set up, this app will fully automate jobs that previously needed to be done manually.
 It's specifically built to allow fast-moving merchants the time to focus on the bigger picture.

-Take stock control as an example; monitoring the levels of products and reordering from different suppliers can be a time staking process which in large organisations would eat into your productivity.
-Shopify plus can not only keep track of where your stock levels are but automatically re-order directly with your supplier.
-Saving you valuable time to focus on growing your business.
+Take stock control as an example; monitoring the levels of products and then reordering from different suppliers can be a time staking process which in large organisations eats into productivity.
+Shopify Plus can not only keep track of inventory, but automatically re-order directly with your supplier.

 Create Unique & Personalised Experiences with Shopify Scripts

-Another Shopify Plus feature which helps you grow and customise even more is the Shopify Script Editor.
-This tool allows you to deliver powerful promotional campaigns designed to drive conversions and ultimately more sales.
+Another Shopify Plus feature designed to help businesses grow rapidly is the Shopify Script Editor.
+This tool allows merchants to deliver powerful promotional campaigns designed to drive conversion, and ultimately more sales.

-Incentivise your customers with ease to spend more with offers like custom pricing, promotions or free shipping.
-All of which is automatically added to the users order without having to enter a discount code.
-This can remove unnecessary friction from a customers shopping experience, making high cart abandonment rates a thing of the past.
-The Script Editor tool also allows you to have a custom level of detail and design in the checkout to tailor the shopping experience to your customer.
+This provides the ability to incentivise customers with ease - with offers like custom pricing, promotions or free shipping - all of which is automatically added to a user's order without having to enter a discount code.
+This can remove unnecessary friction from a shopping experience, eliminating high cart abandonment rates.
+The Script Editor tool also unlocks professional-grade design capabilities within the checkout, to specifically tailor the shopping experience to a specific customer.

 Resources & Support

-On joining Shopify Plus you also have access to your own dedicated support & success team, who will help you with insider guidance, industry trends and all the strategic coaching you could need - Shopify call these Merchant Success Managers (MSM’s) and they're a single port-of-call for account enquiries and business-as-usual support.
+On joining Shopify Plus, merchants also have access to their own dedicated support & success team, who provide insider guidance, industry trends and strategic coaching.
+Shopify call these Merchant Success Managers (MSM’s) and they're a single port-of-call for account enquiries and business-as-usual support.

-Another benefit when you sign up for Shopify Plus is that you are granted access to ‘an eco-system of world-class partners’.
-These experts can help implement work on anything and everything from migration to design and growth expansion tactics.
+Shopify Plus also unlocks ‘an eco-system of world-class partners’.
+These expert designers, consultants and agencies can help implement ideas on anything - from migration to design and growth expansion tactics.

 Other Notable Benefits